kanaria69/Mainecoco/README.md

-## It was raining cats and dogs the other day.
-I almost stepped in a poodle.
+## Where do young cows eat lunch?
+In the calf-ateria.